 The massive oil depot blaze in Phnom Penh was still burning today (September 21) although rain had helped firefighters quench some of the fires.

-The massive oil depot blaze in Phnom Penh was still burning today (September 21) although rain had helped firefighters quench some of the fires.
+Background: The massive oil depot blaze in Phnom Penh was still burning today (September 21) although rain had helped firefighters quench some of the fires.
 The blaze was started early on Monday (September 20) by communist commandos, who sneaked into the neighbouring oil storage depots of the Esso and Shell organisation and fired rockets at giant storage tanks from close range.
 It was the most daring communist attack inside the Phnom Penh city limits since the Indo-China war extended into the Khmer Republic last year.
 One Khmer soldiers was killed an three wounded in the half-hour raid.

 This film shows some spectacular sequences of the blaze at its height.